openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

-# OpenTherm Gateway Binding
+# OpenTherm Gateway binding

-This binding is used to integrate the OpenTherm Gateway into OpenHAB2.
+This binding is used to integrate the OpenTherm Gateway into openHAB2.
 The OpenTherm Gateway is a module designed by Schelte Bron that is connected in between a boiler and a thermostat that communicates using the OpenTherm protocol.

 More information on the OpenTherm Gateway can be found at http://otgw.tclcode.com/

 This binding is still under development.
 Please visit https://github.com/ArjenKorevaar/openhab2-openthermgateway-binary to download the lastest compiled test version.

-Comments can be submitted to the topic on OpenHAB community at https://community.openhab.org/t/39160
+Comments can be submitted to the topic on openHAB community at https://community.openhab.org/t/39160

 ## Supported Things